c-ln/ecWx/README.md

 This function allows you to download historical weather data from Environment Canada based on a station ID and date range you specify.
 The function currently supports downloading hourly and daily data; monthly data handling is not yet implemented.

 Arguments:
-stationID: The station ID for which data is being requested.
+- `stationID`: The station ID for which data is being requested.
-start_date: The start date of the data you wish to download (format: "YYYY-MM-DD").
+- `start_date`: The start date of the data you wish to download (format: "YYYY-MM-DD").
-end_date: The end date of the data you wish to download (format: "YYYY-MM-DD").
+- `end_date`: The end date of the data you wish to download (format: "YYYY-MM-DD").
-timeframe: The desired time frame for the data (1 = hourly, 2 = daily.
-3 = monthly not yet available).
+- `timeframe`: The desired time frame for the data (1 = hourly, 2 = daily, 3 = monthly not yet available).

 Example Usage:
 ```r